Involutions on a surface of general type with $p_g=q=0$, $K^2=7$: Quotient surface birational to an Enriques surface

 So $K_{W}\Gamma=\varphi_{1}^{*}\circ\varphi_{2}^{*}(K_{W'})\Gamma+N_{1}\Gamma +2\bar{E}_{1}\Gamma=2\beta$ since $2K_{W'}\equiv0$ and $N_{1}$ and $\Gamma$ are disjoint.
 Thus we get $2p_{a}(\Gamma)-2=\Gamma^{2}+2\beta$. \end{proof}

 By referring to Table $1.$ of Section \ref{CB:k=9} with respect to $K^{2}_{W}=-2$ and $k=9$, we obtain a list of possible branch curves $B_{0}$.
 Then we can consider $\Gamma$ as one of the components $\Gamma_{i}$ in the $B_{0}$.
-The possibilities for $\Gamma$ which we will consider are: We treat each case separately. \begin{itemize} \item[a)] The case $\Gamma\colon(0,-4)$\\ By Lemma \ref{criterion of alpha} $(i)$, $\beta=1$.
-Thus $W'$ should contain disjoint 9 curves of type $(0,-2)$.
-This is a contradiction because $W'$ can contain at most eight disjoint $(-2)$-curves which are $(0,-2)$ since it is an Enriques surface. \end{itemize}
+The possibilities for $\Gamma$ which we will consider are: We treat each case separately. \begin{itemize} \item[a)] The case $\Gamma\colon(0,-4)$\\ By Lemma \ref{criterion of alpha}, $\beta=1$.
+Thus $W'$ should contain nine disjoint $(-2)$-curves.
+This is a contradiction because $W'$ can contain at most eight disjoint $(-2)$-curves since it is an Enriques surface. \end{itemize}

 From now on, we consider the nodal Enriques surface $\Sigma'$ obtained by contracting eight $(-2)$-curves $\tilde{N_{i}}$, $i=2,\dots,9$, where $\tilde{N_{i}}:=\varphi_{2}\circ\varphi_{1}(N_{i})$ on $W'$.
 The surface $\Sigma'$ has eight nodes $q_{i}$, $i=2,\dots,9$ and $\tilde{\Gamma}_{\Sigma'}$ which is image of $\tilde{\Gamma}$, where $\tilde{\Gamma}:=\varphi_{2}\circ\varphi_{1}(\Gamma)$ on $W'$.
 By Theorem $4.1$ in \cite{ES8}, $\Sigma'=D_{1}\times D_{2}/G$, where $D_{1}$ and $D_{2}$ are elliptic curves and $G$ is a finite group $\mathbb{Z}_{2}^{2}$ or $\mathbb{Z}_{2}^{3}$.
 Let $p$ be the quotient map $D_{1}\times D_{2}\longrightarrow D_{1}\times D_{2}/G=\Sigma'$.
 The map $p$ is \'etale outside the preimage of nodes $q_{i}$ on $\Sigma'$, and we note that $\tilde{\Gamma}_{\Sigma'}$ does not meet with any eight nodes $q_{i}$ on $\Sigma'$.
 We write $\hat{\Gamma}_{D_{1}\times D_{2}}$ for a component of $p^{-1}(\tilde{\Gamma}_{\Sigma'})$. \begin{itemize} \item[b)] The case $\Gamma\colon(0,-6)$\\ By Lemma \ref{criterion of alpha}, $\beta=2$.
 So $\tilde{\Gamma}$ is (2,2).
 Then the normalization $\hat{\Gamma}^{nor}$ of $\hat{\Gamma}_{D_{1}\times D_{2}}$ is a smooth rational curve since $p_{a}(\Gamma)=0$ and $\Gamma$ is smooth.